Vine Copula based portfolio level conditional risk measure forecasting: Case Study

 The additional two conditional assets that will be considered are the Standard's and Poor 500 (S\&P 500) index and the Eurostoxx 50 index.
 As our portfolio consists of Spanish stocks we expect the influence of the Eurostoxx 50 index to be greater than the one of the S\&P 500.
 Some assets are also part of the Eurostoxx index, namely the Banco Santander, the Amadeus It Group, Iberdrola and Inditex.
 However, they cumulatively only account for roughly 5\% of the index.

 In this case study, we choose a forecasting and usage window size for the marginal time series models of $\gamma, \kappa = 50$ which corresponds to roughly 2 financial months and results in 2 marginal refits.
 The default marginal model is an ARMA(1,1)-GARCH(1,1) model with the residual white noise distribution being a skewed Student's t distribution.
 The assessment of the quality of marginal model fit did not indicate the need to deviate from the default marginal model in any of the cases.
+An important part of this assessment is the check of the approximation of the i.i.d. innovations by their estimate the standardized residuals.
+As shown in \cite{francqzakonian} under consistent estimation, as is the case for univariate ARMA-GARCH models, the standardized residuals converge towards the innovations.
+Moreover our approach only requires in the first step univariate time series models and then models in a second step the dependency on the derived copula scale, therefore we do not need the joint i.i.d. property as investigated in \cite{serialdepresiduals}.
+This two step approach is an extension of the approach commonly followed in copula applications first suggested by \cite{Joe_Xu_1996}.
+They also proofed the standard asymptotic properties for the case considered there.
+For the assessment whether this approximation is reasonable we have employed among other tests univariate Ljung-Box tests.
 The full residual analysis is featured in Chapter 10 in \cite{SommerThesis}.

 For the D-vine fitting all parametric bivariate copula families implemented in the \textit{rvinecopulib} package of \cite{Rvinecopulib} were allowed.
 For all models the VaR and the ES are estimated for the $\alpha$ levels 0.01, 0.025, 0.05.
 Moreover all estimated risk measures are based on a realistic simulation sample size of $S = 100000$ samples.
 The parameters concerning the D-vine copula models will be fixed to $\Psi = 200$ (fitting window) and $\kappa = 50$ (usage window).
+These window sizes were suggested by comparative backtests on page 101 of \cite{SommerThesis}.
 The focus during this conditional analysis will lie on the ES estimated at the level $\alpha = 0.025$.